daffhaidar/translate-multi-language/README.md

 ### Deployment

-This project is deployed using GitHub Pages.
 The live version can be accessed at: https://translator-multi-language.vercel.app/

 ### License